Taapeli/isotammi-addons/source/SuperTool/README.md

 If the user presses "OK" then the script continues normally.
 The supplied value can be used in the script by using the 'argname' as a property of the 'args' object, e.g. 'args.limit'.

 The 'description' can also be a tuple of format (label, type, value).
 The label is a string used as a label.
-Type can be 'bool' or 'list' (without quotes).
+Type can be 'bool' or 'list' (without quotes) or 'person' or 'file' (with quotes).

 If the type is 'bool' then the dialog displays a checkbox.
 The value can be True or False and it determines if the checkbox is initially checked or not.